College Fundraising Ideas: Step-by-Step Guide, University Clubs & Tax Tips

 Sales and merchandise

 - Direct sales – Catalog sales (donors browse, order, pay upfront; you fulfill with company).
-Or buy wholesale—some distributors "float" goods with payback within a week.
+Or buy wholesale.
+Some distributors "float" goods with payback within a week.

 - School spirit sale – Sell sweatshirts, t-shirts, hats with school mascot.
 Borrow the mascot suit to sell on campus.
-Use print-on-demand for no inventory risk—time-boxed pre-orders, minimum threshold to print.
+Use print-on-demand for no inventory risk.
+Time-boxed pre-orders, minimum threshold to print.

 - Online auctions – Yard sale auction: ask local businesses, friends, family to donate items; use online auction software; invite friends and family to bid.
 Gift card or experience mini-auctions.